-Despite the decadal slowdown in the rise of average surface temperature, a longer-term warming trend is still evident (see Figure 4).
-Each of the last three decades was warmer than any other decade since widespread thermometer measurements were introduced in the 1850s.
-Record heatwaves have occurred in Australia (January 2013), USA (July 2012), in Russia (summer 2010), and in Europe (summer 2003).
-The continuing effects of the warming climate are also seen in the increasing trends in ocean heat content and sea level, as well as in the continued melting of Arctic sea ice, glaciers and the Greenland ice sheet.
+Even during the slowdown in the rise of average surface temperature, a longer-term warming trend was still evident (see Figure 4).
+Over that period, for example, record heatwaves were documented in Europe (summer 2003), in Russia (summer 2010), in the USA (July 2012), and in Australia (January 2013).
+Each of the last four decades was warmer than any previous decade since widespread thermometer measurements were introduced in the 1850s.
+The continuing effects of the warming climate are seen in the increasing trends in ocean heat content and sea level, as well as in the continued melting of Arctic sea ice, glaciers and the Greenland ice sheet.

 Page last updated: March 2020

 Find out about the Royal Society's latest work on energy, environment and climate